-The goal of this event is to determine the total mass (grams) of gaseous emissions (pollutant) emitted from each snowmobile over a range of operating conditions, while operating on the snow.
-Carbon monoxide (CO), nitrogen oxide (NO), and total hydrocarbon (THC) emissions as well as fuel consumption will be measured while the snowmobile is operated by the event coordinator around a predefined test course.
+The goal of this event is to determine the mass of gaseous emissions emitted from each snowmobile over a range of operating conditions, while operating on the snow.
+Carbon monoxide (CO), nitrogen oxide (NO), and total hydrocarbon (THC) emissions as well as fuel consumption will be measured while the snowmobile is operated by the event coordinator around a pre-defined test course.
 Speeds will vary from 20 mph to 45 mph to simulate actual vehicle operation on a snowmobile trail.
-If your snowmobile will not pull the sleigh at 45 mph (35 for DUC sleds), you will not get any points for this event.
+If your snowmobile will not pull the sleigh at 45 mph for SI sleds or 35 for CI sleds, you will not get any points for this event.
 Figure 1 shows a typical installation of the in-service vehicle connected to a test snowmobile.
-The in-service vehicle weighs approximately 250 lb.
+The in-service vehicle weighs approximately 350 lbf.